Written by Richard Perry

 Overall on Fees

-AvaTrade compares well to rival brokers on Trading Costs, with low fixed spreads and zero commission.
-We also like that there are no deposit or withdrawal fees.
-However, they charge extremely high fees on dormant accounts through inactivity fees and an administration fee which is also very rarely seen in other brokers.
+AvaTrade compares well to rival brokers in terms of trading costs, offering low fixed spreads and zero commissions.
+Another thing we like about this broker is the absence of deposit or withdrawal fees.
+However, AvaTrade imposes high administration fees on top of standard inactivity charges, which is rarely seen at other brokers.

-• Trading Costs are low with low fixed spreads and zero commissions
+• Trading costs are low, with competitive fixed spreads and zero commissions.

-• Zero deposit and withdrawal fees are also positive
+• The absence of deposit and withdrawal fees is also a positive.

-• However, Inactivity Fees & Administration Fees on dormant accounts are extremely high
+• Inactivity and administration fees on dormant accounts are high.

 Desktop Trading Platforms

 AvaTrade has a few platforms you can trade on.
-Let’s start by looking at the basic trading platforms available:
+Let’s start by looking at the main options available:

-• MetaTrader 4 – MT4 is still considered to be the benchmark platform for retail traders
+• MetaTrader 4 – MT4 is still considered the benchmark platform for retail traders.

 WebTrader

-AvaTrade’s proprietary platform is web-based, so no need to download it to your PC.
+AvaTrade’s proprietary platform is web-based and can be loaded in most modern browsers, so there is no need to download it on your desktop computer.
 The design is sleek and easy to navigate.

 MT4 & MT5

-MetaTrader 4 (MT4) – is good for charting, technical analysis indicators and translates very well across your devices, meaning desktop, tablet and mobile versions interact very well.
-With AvaTrade, the MT4 platform also has Guardian Angel which is a risk assessment add-on that gives traders feedback on trading actions and helps traders to develop and learn their skills.
+MetaTrader 4 (MT4) is good for charting and technical analysis and is compatible with most devices, including desktop computers, laptops, smartphones, and tablets.
+At AvaTrade, the MT4 platform also offers Guardian Angel, a risk assessment add-on that gives users feedback on their trading decisions and helps them develop and improve their skills.

-MetaTrader 5 (MT5) – the upgrade on MT4 supports a wider selection of asset classes, including shares, commodities, ETF CFDs and cryptocurrencies (Bitcoin, Ripple, Etherum, etc).
-Other upgrades include:
+MetaTrader 5 (MT5) is the improved version of MT4 that supports a wider selection of asset classes, including shares, commodities, exchange-traded funds (ETFs), CFDs, and cryptocurrencies (Bitcoin, Ripple, Ethereum, and more).
+Some of the other upgrades include:

-• More timeframes available (21 to choose from on MT5, versus just 9 on MT4)
+• More available timeframes (21 to choose from in MT5 versus just 9 in MT4)

-Aside from the trading platforms, there are other trading platform facilities available too for desktop trading.
+Aside from the MetaTrader software suite, there are other trading platforms available to desktop users at AvaTrade.

-• WebTrade is a decent proprietary platform but better ones are available
+• WebTrader is a decent proprietary platform but better ones are available.

 Mobile Trading Platforms

-AvaTrade has a good offering in mobile trading platforms.
+AvaTrade has a good selection of mobile trading software.

-AvaTradeGo – is the proprietary mobile version that pulls over from the WebTrader.
-The app is available on iOS and Android and has good functionality, with access to tutorials and educational content.
-It even has a paper trading account for traders who are still learning the ropes and do not yet want to trade live.
+AvaTradeGo is the proprietary mobile platform of the broker that borrows heavily from the desktop version of its WebTrader.
+The app is available on iOS and Android and has good functionality, with access to many tutorials and abundant educational content.
+It even offers a free demo account to the benefit of those, who are still learning the ropes and do not yet want to risk real money.

-AvaSocial – this is AvaTrade’s copy trading app.
-Social trading is growing in popularity and AvaSocial is a strong offering in the market.
-With the app you can:
+AvaSocial is AvaTrade’s dedicated copy trading app.
+Social trading is growing in popularity and AvaSocial reflects this as it enables you to:

-• follow and copy the trades of the best traders
+• Follow and copy the positions of the best traders.

 AvaTradeGOAvaSocial (Copy Trading App)